software-assignments-spring2021/spring-2019-mta-google-home/README.md

 Once yarn and node are installed, clone this repository using `git clone git@github.com:nyu-software-engineering/mta-google-home.git`

-In your local repository, run `yarn init` and `yarn install` to add all of the necessary dependencies.
+In your local repository, run `yarn install` to add all of the necessary dependencies.

 ### Testing